oatcode/movingsum/README.md

 Moving average and moving rate can also be derived.

 - MovingSum
-  - calculates moving sum with a fixed queue size
+  - Calculates moving sum with a fixed queue size
 - MovingSumByTime
-  - calculates moving sum for a duration
+  - Calculates moving sum for a duration
   - Note that this uses an unbounded queue.
 For large data set, consider using AggregatedMovingSumByTime.
 - AggregatedMovingSumByTime
-  - calculates moving sum with entries aggregated into time slots
+  - Calculates moving sum with entries aggregated into time slots
   - This has a bounded storage compare to MovingSumByTime